Jodie Foster

 BirthdayNov 19, 1962

 BiographyAlicia Christian "Jodie" Foster (born November 19, 1962) is an American actress and filmmaker.
 Foster started her career as a child actor before establishing herself as leading actress in film.
+As a performer, she is known for her versatility.
 She has received several accolades including two Academy Awards, three BAFTA Awards, four Golden Globe Awards, and a Primetime Emmy Award.
 Foster also was awarded with the Cecil B. DeMille Award in 2013 and the Honorary Palme d'Or in 2021.

 Foster has directed four feature length films: Little Man Tate (1991), Home for the Holidays (1995), The Beaver (2011), and Money Monster (2016).
 She founded a production company, Egg Pictures, in 1992.
 Foster also received Primetime Emmy nominations for producing The Baby Dance (1998) and for directing the Orange Is the New Black episode "Lesbian Request Denied" (2013).
 She has also directed episodes of Tales from the Darkside (1988), House of Cards (2014), the Black Mirror episode "Arkangel" (2017), and Tales from the Loop (2020).